 “Okay,” I said.
 The person then proceeded to paraphrase in a mocking voice what I’d written.
 Five bucks worth of paper and glitter are no inroad to detente between hostile nations.

 Butterflies were my mother’s thing.
 One must be careful what one says around friends and family, else he or she will be shackled to the albatross of “a thing.”
 A flippant “Praying mantises are kind of cool” can turn into years of praying mantis coffee cups, t-shirts, Christmas ornaments, figurines, and plush toys.
 As a young boy I was the airplane kid, later it was dragons.
-During my teens I enjoyed a few years of Marilyn Monroe-related gifts, which admittedly were much more pleasant to look at that carnivorous insects.
+During my teens I enjoyed a few years of Marilyn Monroe-related gifts, which admittedly were much more pleasant to look at than carnivorous insects.

 Currently I’m “the taco guy” among my Facebook friends.
 I don’t remember how that one started, but I assume I made a taco joke.
 Now people send me taco memes, taco news, photos of tacos.
 I don’t mind; in fact, I enjoy it.
 Not only are tacos delicious, but so is thoughtfulness.
 It’s nice to be remembered, even in a humorous way.
 Fortunately for my mother she preferred butterflies to tacos, as over the years she amassed a full meadow of butterfly keepsakes: shirts, jewelry, decorative items.
 She wouldn’t have looked as classy decked out in tacos.